Villa of the Mysteries: Description

 Although covered with meters of pumice and ash, the Villa sustained only minor damage during the eruption of Mount Vesuvius in 79 AD.
 Most of its walls, ceilings, and particularly its frescoes survived largely intact.

+In total, the villa has more than 60 rooms.
 The ancient entrance, which is located directly opposite the modern entrance, had benches for waiting clients and led to service rooms, including a courtyard for storing and unloading produce, servants' quarters, and rooms for agricultural equipment.
 A wine press discovered during excavations has been restored to its original location.
-It was not uncommon for the homes of the very wealthy to include areas for the production of wine, olive oil, or other agricultural products, especially since many elite Romans owned farmland or orchards in the immediate vicinity of their villas.
+This was not uncommon, as homes of the very wealthy often included areas for the production of wine, olive oil, or other agricultural products.

 Past the entrance is the peristyle, the bathing and kitchen quarters, and the main atrium with an impluvium which leads into a triclinium with access to a portico with a view of the Gulf of Naples.
+Beyond the kitchen's courtyard sits a pre-Roman bathhouse that later became storage.
 Room 5, which is decorated with the famous frescoes for which the villa is named, lies to the right of Room 4, which is a cubiculum often identified as a "nuptial chamber."

 Though often believed to be a triclinium, Room 5 could have been a cubiculum or, as Brenda Longfellow posits, even multifunctional and used by various family members at different times of day or on different days.
 Because the exact use of the room is uncertain, it is also often referred to as an oecus, but it cannot securely be characterized as such.
 Room 5 is located at the back of the villa off of a peristyle with only one entrance and exit, making it one of the least accessible rooms in the villa to visitors.
 Because of its rich decoration and relative inaccessibility, it is thought to have been used on special occasions for invited guests.

 The bodies of two women and a child were found in lower pumice eruption layers of the Villa, suggesting that they were caught in the early stages of the eruption of Mount Vesuvius.
 They were on the upper floor of the farm section and plaster casts were made of them as in other areas of Pompeii and Herculaneum.
 Six bodies (one girl near the entrance, one woman, four others in the cryptoporticus) were found in the later higher pyroclastic eruption layers indicating they had survived the first part of the catastrophe.